mcx8/InternshipData/README.md

 # UArizona hotspots

-Code and data for comparing UArizona pollinator biodiversity with Tucson
+This has code and data for comparing UArizona pollinator biodiversity with Tucson 🦋🐝